Bilum: The Power of Story to Drive Inclusive Economic Growth

 by Annie Smits, TDi CEO

-Tonight you will see a story that is ancient, a story that has travelled through generations.
+The Bilum Story is one that is ancient.
+It’s a story that has travelled through generations.

 Not only is this a generational story, it’s also a story of contemporary collaboration – a story of the twelve years of teamwork that has helped bring bilum to the world.